 - Medicines, such as certain seizure drugs, antidepressants, cancer drugs, opiates (less often), and heart, diabetes, and blood pressure drugs

 - Disorders of the brain, such as injury, infections, stroke

 Rare causes include:

 - A disease of the hypothalamus or pituitary

-- Cancer, such as lung, small intestine, pancreas, brain, leukemia
+- Cancer of the lung, small intestine, pancreas, brain, leukemia

 - Mental disorders